michael-wall/rabbit-mq-demo/README.md

     - rabbitmqadmin --username=***\[rabbit-mq-default-user\]*** --password=***\[rabbit-mq-default-pass\]*** get queue=processed-queue count=1
       - Replace ***\[rabbit-mq-default-user\]*** and ***\[rabbit-mq-default-pass\]*** with the corresponding secret values.

+## Summary ##
+- While this is a fairly basic example of asynchronous message processing in Liferay DXP:
+  - It shows the possibilities of integrating with RabbitMQ, whether RabbitMQ is deployed in Liferay PaaS, in Liferay SaaS or remote from Liferay.
+  - It shows how easy it is to send and receive RabbitMQ messages.
+  - It shows how the send and receive code can be integrated with the Liferay Client Extension architecture OR in non Liferay code that supports RabbitMQ / AMQP etc.
+  - And it was all done without creating a custom OSGi module.

 ## Notes ##
 - This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.
 - It was tested in Liferay PaaS with the Client Extension build pipeline feature enabled, using Liferay DXP QR 2025.Q1.14 with JDK 21 at compile time and runtime.